TayThorian/MasterBookVault/README.md

 - TSR9190 - B1-9 - In Search of Adventure
 - TSR9287 - GAZ13 - The Shadow Elves
 - TSR1037 - GAZ00 - Dawn of the Emperors - Thyatis and Alphatia
+- TSR9241 - GAZ10 - The Orcs of Thar
+- TSR9246 - GAZ12 - The Golden Khan of Ethengar
 - TSR2112 - DMGR1 - Campaign Sourcebook and Catacomb Guide
 - TSR2114 - DMGR2 - Castle Guide
 - TSR2158 - Monstrous Compendium Annual - Volume Two